Maradox/osmdroid-wiki/How-to-build-OsmDroid-from-source.md

      * This command will try to make available all Android packages for Maven, do not worry about the errors for the platforms we are not using.
  * Checkout the osmdroid source from git to a local folder.
    * `git clone https://github.com/osmdroid/osmdroid.git`
- * Compile OSMDroid from the command line by navigating to its folder and running the command `mvn clean install`.
-You will need a device or emulator running.
+ * Navigate to the OSMDroid folder and run the command **mvn clean install**.
+NOTE: You will need a device or emulator running.

-The project should then build successfully.
+You have now completed all steps to compile OSMDroid.

 # Building OsmDroid from Eclipse
  * Follow the above instructions for command line builds first.